Nursing Home Negligence in Illinois

 One of the biggest problems associated with nursing home negligence, according to the Nursing Home Abuse Center, is the high rate of falls.
 Approximately 1,800 nursing home residents suffer wrongful deaths each year as a result of fall-related injuries.
 Falls are generally common among the elderly, but nursing homes and other facilities have a responsibility to take steps to prevent slips and falls, or dangerous falls from heights.

 If you are concerned about your elderly loved one’s safety or care in an Illinois nursing home, you shouldn’t hesitate to contact an aggressive Aurora nursing home abuse lawyer about your case.
-Reach out to the professionals at Woodruff Johnson & Evans today.
+Reach out to the professionals at Woodruff Johnson & Evans Law Offices today.